 For nearly 100 years, Anchin has been advising businesses and investors on matters that mean the most to them such as maximizing stockholder value, realizing their financial vision, and organizing the company in the most efficient and advantageous ways for future growth, investments and exit strategies.

-By keeping clients abreast of new developments and industry trends, Anchin’s experts provide the practical solutions companies need to keep growing in a highly competitive market.
-The Technology Industry Group helps companies throughout their lifecycle obtain access to capital and financing, consider the most effective tax and equity structure of the company, and provide due diligence for merger and acquisition opportunities.
-Our experts assist companies in developing key employee retention strategies, perform valuation analysis, and help management understand and execute complex revenue recognition practices.
-In addition, Anchin also provides clients a seamless approach in generating and utilizing tax credits and incentives, including research and development tax credits, and other state and local incentives.
+Our expert professionals help companies throughout their lifecycle obtain access to capital and financing, consider the most effective tax and equity structure, navigate national and international expansion, and provide due diligence for buy/sell side merger and acquisition opportunities.
+Our team also assists in developing key employee retention strategies, performing valuations, and providing clients with a seamless approach in generating and utilizing tax credits and incentives, including research and development (“R&D”) tax credits, and other state and local incentives.

 - Section 382 NOL analysis

 - State and local tax services including nexus analysis